matuzo/matuzoat/src/blog/2022/100daysof-day17.md

   - title: "Filed issue in the browser-compat-data GitHub repository"
     url: https://github.com/mdn/browser-compat-data/issues/17972
 ---
 Clicking the following button puts the video in picture-in-picture mode in supporting browsers (Chrome, Edge, Safari, Opera).
+Firefox doesn't support the API, but you can right-click the video and select “Watch in Picture-in-Picture“.

 <button>Toggle PIP</button>